JLCarveth/zpl-docs/user_manual.md

 ```

 ### Input
-Ziro will come with a built-in class `Console` which interfaces with `printf` and `scanf` in order to provide proper input functionality.
+Zero will come with a built-in class `Console` which interfaces with `printf` and `scanf` in order to provide proper input functionality.
 For input specifically, `Console` has the following relevant functionality:
 ```
 Console.readLine() : String
 ```